nickkuijpers/laravel-custom-post-manager/README.md

 * Taxonomies like categories
 * ~~Add user authentication rules because now you are required to be authenticated to use the CMS.~~
 * Translations, now you need to hardcode the language
+* Dynamically manipulate the table headers of the list overview by the config file

 ## Changelog